|Nutritional Guidelines (per serving)|

 When it is still warm but no longer hot, whisk in the 2 tablespoons of butter until it is incorporated.
 Press a piece of cling wrap on top of the chocolate and refrigerate it until it is firm enough to scoop (about 2 hours).

 When the chocolate is firm but not rock-hard, use a candy scoop or a teaspoon to scoop up small balls.
 Dust your hands with cocoa and roll the truffles between your palms to make them round.

 Melt the candy coating (or alternately, temper real chocolate) in the microwave until it is smooth and fluid.

 Dip the truffles in the coating, one by one, using dipping tools or a fork.
 If you desire, top them with orange sprinkles or other decorations while the chocolate is still wet.
-To get the effect in the picture, I liberally dusted the tops with orange sanding sugar.
+To get the effect in the picture, liberally dust the tops with orange sanding sugar.

-Refrigerate the truffles to set the coating, for about 10 minutes, before serving.
+Refrigerate the truffles to set the coating (about 10 minutes) before serving.
 Store Pumpkin Chocolate Truffles in an airtight container in the refrigerator for up to a week, and bring them to room temperature before serving.